This job is sometimes referred to by alternative titles

 The study pathway requires you to:

-- complete a Bachelor of Health Science majoring in paramedicine through Whitireia Community Polytechnic or Auckland University of Technology (AUT)
+- complete a Bachelor of Health Science majoring in paramedicine through Whitireia New Zealand or Auckland University of Technology (AUT)

 - hold a full Class 1 driver's licence for one year, and have a good driving record.